120-cell/osu-standard-to-mania-converter/README.md

 ## Running the Script
 The script requires only the python standard library (version 3.10 or above).

-Run it via the command line:
+To run it via the command line, use
 ```shell
 python mania-converter.py
 ```